el-dockerr/ternuino.cpu.simulator/docs/book/02-ternary-numbers.md

 So we can read and calculate the number 1T1 as 1+(-1)*3+1*9 or more simple 1+(-3)+9.
 When you followed this so far you will realize that we have a very space for numbers.
 In a 8 bit binary representation we can only show 0 to 255 while 8 trit (what is the name for a ternary "bit") we have -3280 to 3280.
 This is a range of 6561 possible values and over 12 times more dense than a binary ever could be.

-And with help of a simple TXOR we can make a positive trit to a negative and vince versa and can do subtractions with the adder.
+And with help of a simple NEG command we can make a positive trit to a negative and vince versa and can do subtractions with the adder.
 So subtractions comes for free at last.

 ## Why balanced?
 Wouldn't it be easier to make use of unbalanced ternary numbers?
 I guess not.